jugechengzi/FR/README.md

 We have provided some tips for you to better understand our code and build your own method on top of it: [tips](https://github.com/jugechengzi/FR/blob/main/tips.pdf).
 If you're still having trouble reproducing your code after reading these tips, I'd be happy to set up a video meeting to help you.

+I am happy to say that a recent paper called [SSR](https://arxiv.org/abs/2403.07955) has taken our FR as a backbone.
+Congratulations on the great work of Yue et.al. and thanks for their citation.
+I also find that several recent works, such as [GR](https://ojs.aaai.org/index.php/AAAI/article/download/29783/31352) and [YOFO](https://arxiv.org/abs/2311.02344), have designed their experiments based on our open source code.
+Congratulations to all of them and I am really happy to know that my work is helping others.

 ## Environments